Zelfior/reactflow_component/docs/index.md

 ## panel-reactflow

+Note: make this the top paragraph, because this introduces the module.

-**panel-reactflow** allows you to build a node graph filled with holoviz panel components and provide a python API to dynamically interact with the graph.
+**panel-reactflow** allows you to build a node graph (link to definition) filled with holoviz panel components and provide a python API to dynamically interact with the graph.

+Node graphs are ... based on ... to visualize ... and achieve ... .
+For more information please refer to (link).

+React-Flow is based on [Panel](https://panel.holoviz.org) and ReactFlow (link to the ReactFlow paragraph).
+This document assumes familiarity with Panel.

 ![alt text](assets/plot_illustration.png "Example of node graph customizing a Bokeh plot")

 Two approaches are available in this module:

--   **ReactFlowGraph** : the node graph is seen from the outside, and can be interpreted by another code to have effects on the rest of the panel app;
+-   **ReactFlowGraph** : the node graph is seen from the outside, and can be interpreted by another code ?? to have effects ?? on the rest of the panel app;

--   **Workflow** : Nodes interact with each others through an update() cascade, transmitting data from one to another.
+-   **Workflow** : Nodes interact with each other through a reactive pattern? / an update() cascade, transmitting data from one to another.
+And / or: where a change / update in one node can trigger a change in one or several other nodes.

 These two approaches serve different needs and can be selected based on the user goal.
+Note: maybe this sentence is superfluous?

 ##  Node graph